ddelong/ddelong.github.io/_posts/2005-06-08-security-update-2005-006-released.md

     **Impact:** Potential file race condition via world- and group-writable permissions on two directories.

-    **Description:** Secure folder permissions are applied to protect the system&#8217;s cache folder and Dashboard system widgets.
+    **Description:** Secure folder permissions are applied to protect the system's cache folder and Dashboard system widgets.
 This exposure does not exist in systems prior to Mac OS X v10.4.
 Credit to Michael Haller at info@cilly.com for reporting this issue.

   * **launchd**